What is lymphoedema?

 Lymphoedema usually requires care from a range of health professionals, including lymphoedema practitioners.

 Lymphoedema practitioners may be an occupational therapist, physiotherapist or nurse with specialist training in treating and managing lymphoedema.
-They assess people with lymphoedema, develops treatment plans, prescribes compression garments, and provides ongoing treatment and care.
+They assess people with lymphoedema, develop treatment plans, prescribes compression garments, and provides ongoing treatment and care.

 They may work as part of a lymphoedema service in a public or private hospital or in private practice.